Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Simulation study

-Bias estimates were low for all estimators, but there was some indication that the weighting estimator $\widehat \psi_{\text{ w}}(a)$ may exhibit a small amount of finite-sample bias when the number of trial participants is small and the treatment assignment mechanism varies across trials.
-The low bias of the g-formula estimator $\widehat \psi_{\text{ g}}(a)$ and the weighting estimator $\widehat \psi_{\text{ w}}(a)$ in the simulation study indirectly verifies the double robustness property of the augmented estimator $\widehat \psi_{\text{ aug}}(a)$, because the g-formula and weighting estimator can be viewed as versions of the augmented estimator with a grossly misspecified probability of trial participation model or the outcome model, respectively.
-The sampling variance of the augmented estimator $\widehat \psi_{\text{ aug}}(a)$ was larger than that of the outcome model-based estimator $\widehat \psi_{\text{ g}}(a)$, but substantially smaller than that of the weighting estimator $\widehat \psi_{\text{ w}}(a)$.
+Tables \ref{tab:sim_res_selected_bias} and \ref{tab:sim_res_selected_variance} present selected results from our simulation study for scenarios with $n = 10,000$ and total trial sample size, $\sum_{s=1}^{3}n_s$, of 2000 individuals, when averaging the trial-specific treatment probabilities; complete simulation results are presented in Web Appendix F, including results for modeling the probability of treatment using logistic regression across all trials.
+Bias estimates for $\widehat \psi_{\text{ aug}}(a)$ and $\widehat \psi_{\text{ g}}(a)$ were near-zero for all estimators, regardless of how the probability of treatment was modeled; $\widehat \psi_{\text{ w}}(a)$ also had near-zero bias except when the randomization ratio varied across trials and the probability of treatment was modeled using logistic regression fit across all trials (see Appendix Table S3).
+The low bias of the g-formula estimator $\widehat \psi_{\text{ g}}(a)$ and the weighting estimator $\widehat \psi_{\text{ w}}(a)$ (when the model for the probability of treatment was correctly specified) indirectly verify the double robustness property of the augmented estimator $\widehat \psi_{\text{ aug}}(a)$; this is also supported by the near-zero bias of $\widehat \psi_{\text{ aug}}(a)$ even when the randomization ratio varied across trials and the model for the probability of treatment was misspecified (Appendix Table S3).
+Across all scenarios, the sampling variance of the augmented estimator $\widehat \psi_{\text{ aug}}(a)$ was larger than that of the outcome model-based estimator $\widehat \psi_{\text{ g}}(a)$, but substantially smaller than that of the weighting estimator $\widehat \psi_{\text{ w}}(a)$.